leondz/garak/README.md

 *Generative AI Red-teaming & Assessment Kit*

-`garak` checks if an LLM can be made to fail in an way we don't want. `garak` probes for hallucination, data leakage, prompt injection, misinformation, toxicity generation, jailbreaks, and many other weaknesses.
+`garak` checks if an LLM can be made to fail in a way we don't want. `garak` probes for hallucination, data leakage, prompt injection, misinformation, toxicity generation, jailbreaks, and many other weaknesses.
 If you know `nmap`, it's `nmap` for LLMs.

 `garak`'s a free tool.
 We love developing it and are always interested in adding functionality to support applications.